Cognitive-Behavioral Therapy (CBT)

 The primary interventions in the cognitive area of CBT focus on assisting clients in identifying their unhelpful thinking and modifying it.
 Behaviorally, CBT interventions are aimed at changing the current behaviors that influence and maintain a client’s distress.

-After an evaluation, the therapist assists in teaching the client alternative and consistent ways of change that are in line with their objective.
-In turn, clients develop a sense of mastery over their functioning, an ability to handle situations that used to emotionally overwhelm them or leave them feeling out of control.
-Both areas of intervention work to change clients maladaptive core beliefs about themselves, others, and the world and how it functions, to more realistic beliefs.
+After an evaluation, the therapist collaboratively teaches the client alternative and consistent ways of change that are in line with the client’s objective.
+In turn, clients develop a sense of mastery over their functioning, an ability to handle situations that used to emotionally overwhelm them.
+Both areas of intervention work to change clients’ maladaptive core beliefs about themselves, others, and the world and how it functions, to more realistic beliefs.

 Here are some helpful videos of Judith Beck, Ph.D. discussing CBT:

 Beck, J. S. (2011).
 Cognitive behavior therapy: Basics and beyond (2nd ed.).
 New York, NY, US: Guilford Press.

 Farmer, R. F., & Chapman, A. L. (2008).
 Behavioral interventions in cognitive behavior therapy: Practical guidance for putting theory into action.
 Washington, DC, US: American Psychological Association.